-In this article, we discuss the key differences between the leading indicator and lagging indicators in economics.
-A leading indicator is an economic factor that tends to change before the economy starts to change and helps investors and market participants to predict changes in the economy.
-Whereas a lagging indicator is a measurable economic factor based on the changes in the economy; this means that when there is a change in the economy there will be definitely a change in the lagging indicators.
-It is the lagging indicators that are used by traders to arrive at transaction signals of a trend.
+A leading indicator is an economic factor that tends to change before the economy starts to change and helps investors and market participants to predict changes in the economy whereas a lagging indicator is a measurable economic factor based on the changes in the economy; this means that when there is a change in the economy there will be definitely a change in the lagging indicators.
+It is the lagging indicator that are used by traders to arrive at transaction signals of a trend.

-Indicators are economic factors that enable to measure current market conditions and to forecast market trend.
+Indicators are economic factors that enable to measure of current market conditions and to forecast market trends.
 To arrive at a certain indicator statistical computing needs to be performed.
-Indicators enhance the economic forecasting for market makers, organizations, economists and investors alike.
+Indicators enhance the economic forecasting for market makersMarket MakersMarket makers are the financial institution and investment banks which ensures enough amount of liquidity in the market by maintaining enough trading volume in the market so that trading can be done without any problem., organizations, economists, and investors alike.

 What are the Leading Indicators?

 Leading indicators have behavior to change before the economy changes.
 It might not be wrong in saying that these indicators result in a change in the economy.
 These indicators changes before the economy start to make its move.
 Due to its preemptive nature, economists and traders rely on leading indicators to arrive at conclusions regarding forecasting significant shifts in the market.